andypeterson2/QCSD-iQuHACK-2022/README.md

 # Background

 Inspired by [Amit Patel](https://twitter.com/redblobgames)'s article [Polygonal Map Generation for Games](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation), we sought to reimagine and remake this project in Python and utilize the inherent properties of quantum hardware which allow for creating true randomness.

+# Imports

+We imported using pip3 install. qsharp, qutip